noahzuiuc/crime_data/README.md

 OR

-You may choose to execute then steps individually
+You may choose to execute the steps individually (again in the src directory):

 To extract data for a given city run
 ```bash